SoftwareVerde/bitcoin-cash-specification/protocol/slp/slp.md

 Without DAG proofs, other validation methods are also available.
 Users can trust SLP transactions with incomplete DAG proofs.
-However, such proofs can be exploited since the attacker can "bury" their invalid transaction by forging another transaction that seem to be valid by itself and spend the output of the invalid transaction.
+However, such proofs can be exploited since an attacker can "bury" their invalid transaction by forging another transaction that seems to be valid by itself and spend the output of the invalid transaction.
 Such process can be repeatedly applied, resulting in a chain of transactions on top of the invalid transaction.
 In such cases, the incomplete DAG may only capture the seemingly valid chain of transactions and thus, may produce a false proof.
 Users can also rely on third-party API or block explorer for validation.